 2> stop the configuredGrantTimer, if running.

-If the configuredGrantTimer expires for a HARQ process, the HARQ process shall:
+If the configuredGrantTimer expires or is stopped for a HARQ process, the HARQ process shall:

 1> stop the cg-RetransmissionTimer, if running.

 The transmission of the MAC PDU is prioritized over sidelink transmission or can be performed simultaneously with sidelink transmission if one of the following conditions is met: